-Now before we start on his amazing adventure I have to explain that there were at least two famous Starley's, both with the initials J. There was James Starley and his nephew John K Starley.
+I also have to explain that there were at least two famous Starley's of the period, both with the initials J. There was James Starley and his nephew John Starley.
 The confusion is easy to see.
 I guess that John Kemp Starley emphasised the K to make sure there was less confusion.

 The James Starley Queen of Hearts